Islamophobia in the United States

-Islamophobia in the United States can be described as the affective feelings of distrust and hostility which some Americans have towards Muslims, Islam, and those persons who adhere to the religion and/or those persons who appear to adhere to it as well as members of groups which are associated with it.
-In the United States today, there are numerous attempts to mislead Islamic teachings, degrade and slander Islamic groups, and undermine and discredit the faith itself.
-American Muslims are often racialized and face discrimination due to stereotypes and generalizations ascribed to them.
+American Muslims often face Islamophobia and racialization due to stereotypes and generalizations ascribed to them.
 Due to this, Islamophobia is both a product of and a contributor to the United States' racial ideology, which is founded on socially constructed categories of profiled features, or how people seem.

 Advocacy groups like the Center for American Progress explain that this social phenomenon is not new; rather, it has increased its presence in American social and political discourse over the last ten to fifteen years.
 They cite the fact that several organizations donate large amounts of money to create the "Islamophobia megaphone".
 CAP defines the megaphone analogy as "a tight network of anti-Muslim, anti-Islam foundations, misinformation experts, validators, grass root organizations, religious rights groups and their allies in the media and in politics" who work together to misrepresent Islam and Muslims in the United States.
 As a result of this network, Islam is now one of the most stigmatized religions, with only 42 percent of Americans having a favorable opinion of Islam, according to a 2021 Associated Press/Norc Center for Public Affairs Research poll.
 Similarly, Muslims are one of the most negatively viewed religious groups in the United States, with atheists being the only other group seen in a comparable negative light.
 This biased perception of Islam and Muslims manifests itself into the discrimination of racially perceived Muslims in the law and media, and is conceptually reinforced by the Islamophobia network.

 A report by the University of California Berkeley and the Council on American–Islamic Relations estimated that $206 million was funded to 33 groups whose primary purpose was "to promote prejudice against, or hatred of, Islam and Muslims" in the United States between 2008 and 2013, with a total of 74 groups contributing to Islamophobia in the United States during that period.
 This has been referred to as the "Islamophobia industry" by scholars Nathan Lean and John Esposito.

+NBC News reported that "the Council on American–Islamic Relations (CAIR) said that reports of Islamophobia incidents from October 7 to October 24, 2023, a 182% jump from any given 16-day stretch last year."
+On November 9, CAIR reported that it had received 1,283 complaints in the months time between October 7 and November 7.
+On February 16, CAIR reported that it had received 3,578 hate crime complaints in the last three months of 2023.
+On November 1, 2023, the Biden Administration said it was trying to combat the increase in Islamophobia.
+In March 2024, the U.S. president condemned "the ugly resurgence of Islamophobia in the wake of the devastating war in Gaza".

+A 2025 CAIR report says the 8,658 complaints about anti-Islam and anti-Arab incidents in 2024 — representing a 7.4 percent year-over-year increase — was the highest number since the group began collecting data in 1996.